Generative AI and the Hollywood Strike

 This process is called Training.
 Training an AI model means you show it a very large number of examples, and the model learns from these examples.
 The more examples it sees, the better it gets.
 Pre-trained generative AI models refer to model that have already been trained on a large dataset to learn certain patterns, structures, or features before they are fine-tuned for specific tasks.

-Generative AI can be used to create new content of a wide range of types - we sometimes call those modalities - from generating text for a story or a screenplay, to creating new pictures, generating speech, video, or even creating new music.
+Generative AI can be used to create new content of a wide range of types - we sometimes call those modalities - from generating text for a screenplay, to creating new pictures, generating speech, video, or even creating new music.
 Some Generative AI models work on multiple modalities at the same time.

-Text generation and its impact on Screenwriting
+Text Generation and Screenwriting

 One of the interesting things about Generative AI is that it can adapt to a certain writing style or tone.
 For example, you could ask it to create a screenplay that follows the style of another screenplay or create a script for a certain scene in a certain tone or atmosphere.
 Not saying that the generated screenplay would be good enough or even an interesting one, but results are sometimes surprising.